OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 **Searching for Binary Cookies**

-iOS applications often store binary cookie files in the application sandbox, which are binary format files containing cookie data for webviews in the application.
-Needle can be used to convert these files to readable format and inspect the data.
-The following Needle module should be used, which searches for binary cookie files stored within the application container, lists their data protection values, and gives the user an option to inspect, or download the file.
+iOS applications often store binary cookie files in the application sandbox.
+Cookies are binary files containing cookie data for application WebViews.
+You can use Needle to convert these files to a readable format and inspect the data.
+Use the following Needle module, which searches for binary cookie files stored in the application container, lists their data protection values, and gives the user the options to inspect or download the file:

 ```
 [needle] > use storage/data/files_binarycookies